 Our Board of Directors (the “Board”) oversees company performance and strategy and provides guidance for the development and implementation of company policies.
 The Board also establishes standards for Board structure, independence and qualifications of directors, director responsibilities, director resignation standards, Board procedures, director compensation, director continuing education, CEO evaluation, succession planning, and annual Board and Committee evaluations.

 Shareholders annually elect all Board directors.
 In evaluating nominees for Board membership, the governance/nominating committee strives to create an ethnically structured and successful Board by evaluating individuals who have experience relevant to the needs of Sterling, professional and personal integrity, business and/or financial expertise, along with experience in the relevant industries, and a willingness to serve the interest of all shareholders.
-During 2020, each of our directors attended more than 75% of the aggregate number of Board meetings and meetings held by all Committees on which he or she served.
+For Board and Committee meeting attendance detail, please refer to Sterling’s annual Proxy Statement.